Login Credentials

 El4stic123

-Change the Jenkins Administrator Credentials
+Change the Jenkins Administrator user

-In CloudOps for Kubernetes release 3.2.x or higher, the Jenkins administration username and password can be controlled by variables in your docker-compose.override.yml file.
+The Jenkins administration username and password can be controlled by variables in your docker-compose.override.yml file.

 - Variable